mcclure/magus-tutorial/index.md

 * There are little wires that normally run underneath the IO board.
 When you fit the IO board back in, make sure you don't crush any little wires under one of the IO board plug parts.
 * When you first fit the IO board back in, the outside plugs will all be sticking out of the case at a weird angle.
 You will need to push it down with a sort of rocking motion and then it will click into place and the outer plugs will be straight.

-Alternately, before you reassemble, since you've already got a programmer plugged in, you could actually use the programmer to upload Magus firmware in addition to the bootloader you already installed.
+**Alternately**, before you reassemble, since you've already got a programmer plugged in, you could actually use the programmer to upload Magus firmware in addition to the bootloader you already installed.
 Run just step 5 of the main tutorial, then:

 {:start="14"}
 14. Unlock the chip again: